tim93422/gs-register-facebook-app/README.md

 You can name your application almost anything you want.
 But Facebook does apply a few rules to the name.
 For example, your application can't be named anything with the words "Face" or "Book" in them.

 You'll also be asked to supply an App Namespace.
-The App Namespace is used for defining custom Open Graph actions as well as for the application's Facebook URL (e.g., "http://apps.facebook.com/{App Namespace}").
+The App Namespace is used for defining custom Open Graph actions as well as for the application's Facebook URL (e.g., "http://apps.facebook.com/{App_Namespace}").
 It's important that the App Namespace be longer than 7 characters, contain no capital letters, and be unique among all applications at Facebook.

 You'll also have the option of having Facebook automatically arrange hosting for your application at Heroku.